Automatically Connecting Stub Networks to Unmanaged Infrastructure

 use in providing on-link prefixes to the stub network and the

-Any ULA link prefixes allocated by a SNAC router SHOULD be maintained
+Any ULA link prefixes allocated by a SNAC router SHOULD persist

 across reboots, and SHOULD remain stable over time.
-(TBD: mention
+An exception to

-the SHOULD exception cases) However, for privacy reasons, a SNAC
+both these requirements is the following: for privacy reasons, a SNAC

-router that roams from network to network SHOULD allocate a different
+router that detects that its AIL changes SHOULD allocate a different

 addressability